 For example, you should provide personal protective equipment – disinfecting products, gloves, masks and hand sanitizer – to your staff.
 Equip bathrooms and working areas with sanitizer.
 Establish social distancing measures such as separate working stations and obligatory self-reporting when anyone feels symptoms of the virus.

 Instruct your team in the best hygiene practices and encourage following them to help stem the spread of the virus.
 For information on how to clean the workplace during COVID-19, you can check this guide from WHO.
 Last but not least, make arrangements with extra part-timers on demand if employees need to stay home due to illness or quarantine.
+I’ve also been using a virtual office recently for a business in Scotland, the web site is Glasgow Virtual Offices and they have been amazing and there are lots of benefits (mainly privacy), so look into that.

 With so many safety requirements to make your customers feel safe shopping from you, it can get extra hard – regular disinfection, staff rotation when someone gets sick, increased demand…Doing fulfillment in house might not be that feasible anymore.